Jannatul-Faria/resource/Qs/readme.md

     - Explain the Laravel service container and its role in dependency injection.
         - The Laravel service container is a powerful tool for managing class dependencies and performing dependency injection.
 It automatically resolves and injects dependencies into classes, making it easier to manage dependencies and achieve loose coupling between components.

-Feel free to ask for more details on any of these questions, or if you have any specific topics you'd like to cover!

 ### **Here are some common PHP Object-Oriented Programming (OOP) interview questions for freshers, along with brief answers:**